cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   fixed the standalone trainer maker giving an error about duplicate entries

 from 7.3.2-7.4:
-  lua: fixed readByte signxtending when it shouldn't fix changeregonbp where it only changed xmm0 window position saving of "find what addresses this code accesses" should be more predictable
+  lua: fixed readByte signextending when it shouldn't fix changeregonbp where it only changed xmm0 window position saving of "find what addresses this code accesses" should be more predictable fixed saving of some color preferences in hexview, and added the fadecolor